Fomachka/Practice-Code/README.md

 # Practice-Code.

-Javascript coding for a simple website!!
+Javascript coding for a simple website!

+Practice!